sheerun/prettier-standard/README.md

 Usage: prettier-eslint <globs>... [--option-1 option-1-value --option-2]

 Options:
-  -h, --help      Show help                                            [boolean] --version       Show version number                                  [boolean] --write         Edit the file in-place (beware!)              [default: false] --stdin         Read input via stdin                          [default: false] --eslintPath    The path to the eslint module to use
+  -h, --help       Show help                                           [boolean] --version        Show version number                                 [boolean] --write          Edit the file in-place (beware!)   [boolean] [default: false] --stdin          Read input via stdin               [boolean] [default: false] --eslintPath     The path to the eslint module to use
-    [default: "<your_project>/node_modules/eslint"]
+    [default: "/Users/kdodds/Developer/prettier-eslint-cli/node_modules/eslint"]
-  --prettierPath  The path to the prettier module to use [default: "<your_project>/node_modules/prettier"] --log           Show logs                                     [default: false] --sillyLogs     Show silly amount of logs (good for debugging)[default: false]
+  --prettierPath   The path to the prettier module to use --ignore         pattern(s) you wish to ignore (can be used multiple times and
+                   includes **/node_modules/** automatically)
+  --log-level, -l  The log level to use
+        [choices: "silent", "error", "warn", "info", "debug", "trace"] [default:
+                                                                         "warn"]
 ```

 #### <globs>